-7) ABD: Advancement to candidacy (all but dissertation).
+7) ABD: Advancement to candidacy ("All But Dissertation").
 This is an important change in status insofar as it indicates a student has passed their qualifying exams.
 Eligibility for certain funding and teaching opportunities is dependent upon achieving ABD status.
 Students who are advanced to PhD candidacy are eligible for faculty privileges at the library.
 International students will be exempt from non-resident tuition for a period of nine quarters upon advancement to PhD candidacy.

 8) MA Advisor: Each student who is working on an MA degree must select an academic advisor.
 The role of the MA advisor is to assist the student with a plan of study, and to oversee the student's degree progress and research activity during the pursuit of the MA degree.
 The MA advisor also serves as chair of the student's MA committee.
 Students should declare their MA advisor by the beginning of the Spring quarter during the first year.
 The MA advisor should be a tenure-track faculty member (also called ladder faculty) of the Department of Communication.
-See Appendix B for declaration forms.
 Declaration forms require both the advisor's and the student's signature.
 Students may change advisors at any time during the MA work without prejudice.
-The advisor must be informed by the graduate assistant of the change (is that right?)

 9) MA Committee: The MA committee should consist of at least two ladder faculty from the department, in addition to the MA advisor.
 The membership and size of the committee should be dictated by the student's research interests.
 The MA committee is responsible for reviewing and approving the student's thesis proposal.
 The MA committee must approve the student's proposal before formal work on the thesis begins.
-The proposal should be approved by the end of the Fall quarter of the second year in residence.
 The MA committee also evaluates the final version of the thesis.
 The student's committee should be chosen by the end of Spring quarter during the first year.
-See Appendix for forms to declare (or change) committee members.
+Forms to declare (or change) committee members are available from the Graduate Program Assistant or on-line.

-10) PhD Advisor Each doctoral student must select an academic advisor.
+10) PhD Advisor: Each doctoral student must select an academic advisor.
 The role of the PhD advisor is to assist the student with a plan of study, to oversee the student's progress during the pursuit of the PhD, and to supervise the student's research activity that culminates in the written dissertation.
 The PhD advisor also serves as chair of the student's PhD committee.
 Students should declare their PhD advisor by the Spring quarter during their first year in the PhD program.
 The PhD advisor should be a tenure-track faculty member (also called ladder faculty) of the Department of Communication.
 Declaration forms require both the advisor's and the student's signature.
 Students may change advisors at any time during the PhD work without prejudice.